-(2) Drones and Drone Nests
+(2) Drones and Drone Docking Stations

 The main coverage area includes key regions in Yuexiu, Haizhu, Liwan, Tianhe, Baiyun, Huangpu, and Nansha districts.
 In the diagram, the green circles represent the coverage area of each drone nest.
 Currently, Guangzhou does not have a unified drone nest plan; only a few pilot installations have been made in some areas based on the operational needs of drone companies.
-The sites for smart drone nests are chosen from rooftops of government offices, public institutions, and other unused spaces in public facilities, such as open areas or rooftops of government and service buildings.
-Each drone nest occupies an area ranging from several square meters to over ten square meters, depending on the function.
+The sites for docking stations are chosen from rooftops of government offices, public institutions, and other unused spaces in public facilities, such as open areas or rooftops of government and service buildings.
+Each drone docking stations occupies an area ranging from several square meters to over ten square meters, depending on the function.